• Skip to primary navigation

 Caramelized bananas are bananas that have been cooked in butter and sugar.
 The mixture turns into a caramel sauce, and the sugars in the bananas develop a deeper nuttier flavor while also becoming slightly crispy on the outside.

-Make a large batch and add them to overnight oats, ice cream, or granola!
+Make a large batch of caramelized bananas and add them to overnight oats, ice cream, or granola!

 • Fruit.
-Peaches, pears, or plums would all be delicious caramelized and used here.
+If you're not a fan of bananas, peaches, pears, or plums would all be delicious here.

 • Bread.
-Although I recommend using a rich, eggy bread like challah or a buttery bread like brioche for best results, you can also use a thickly sliced French bread.
+Although I recommend using a rich bread like challah or brioche for best results, you can also use a thickly sliced French bread or Texas toast.

 • Nuts.
 Substitute your favorite toasted nuts to add a delicious crunch.
-Hazelnuts and walnuts would both be delicious.
+Hazelnuts or walnuts would both be delicious.

-• Make dairy-free: You can use plant-based milk (e.g. soy milk, almond milk, etc.) and vegan/plant-based butter for similar results.
+• Dairy-free French toast: Substitute plant-based milk (e.g. soy milk, almond milk, etc.) and vegan/plant-based butter for a dairy-free version.

 Make the French Toast: